Obsessive-Coder/react-snippet-generator/README.md

 # React Snippet Generator

-Select an installed React component library to generate empty snippets, snippets with required props, and snippets with all props for your React components.
+Select an installed React component library to generate up to 3 types of VS Code snippets.

 Check out my other extension which shows a list of your components on the sidebar, and allows you to add them to your code with a single click.